Hiskyliu/Interview-Algorithms/README.md

 3. display (both display in order and printing by layer)
 4. destory/delete
 5. convert a binary search tree to a doubly linked list
-6. get the height of a binary search tree or binary tree
+6. get the height of a binary (search) tree
 7. check whether the binary (search) tree is height-balanced
-8. get the diameter of a binary search tree or binary tree
+8. get the diameter of a binary (search) tree
-9. check whether the binary search tree is a unival tree (all nodes have the same value)
+9. check whether the binary (search) tree is a unival tree (all nodes have the same value)
 10. find/get the kth smallest element/value from a binary search tree
-11. reverse/invert a binary search tree
+11. reverse/invert a binary (search) tree
-12. find Lowest Common Ancestor in a Binary Tree
+12. find lowest common ancestor in a binary (search) tree

 **Diameter:** It is the number of nodes on the longest path between two leaves in
           the tree. note that there may be more than one path in each tree.